AhmadQasim/reinforcment_learner/README.md

 clear production queue and return the producer state

 ## Consumer Model
 The consumer model makes orders based on the information of currently available inventory products, the entire products list, timestep, and current state of order queue.
-The base model has a private function called _serve_order to add new orders into order queue, compare order queue with inventory products, and return a serve queue which contains products that are ready to be taken from the inventory.
+The base model has a private function called "_serve_order" to add new orders into order queue, compare order queue with inventory products, and return a serve queue which contains products that are ready to be taken from the inventory.
 Users should model new orders by "make_order" method of the consumer model.

 **ConsumerModel(config)**